Turm-Design-Works/ark/README.md

 first of all...

-- Download and install Arduio IDE.
+- Download and install `Arduio IDE`.

-- Install MIDIUSB library from library manager of Arduino IDE.
+- Install `MIDIUSB library` from library manager of Arduino IDE.
-ark*~ is using MIDIUSB library as it is, You don't need to customize code.
+> ark*~ **is using MIDIUSB library as it is, You don't need to modify library code.**

 Seeeduino Xiao SAMD21

-- Setup Seeed SAMD boards 1.8.3 from board manager of Arduino IDE.
+- Setup Seeed SAMD boards `1.8.3` from board manager of Arduino IDE.

-- Upload ark-main sketch to xiao.
+- Upload ark-main sketch to seeeduino xiao.

-ATmega328P-PU
+ATmega328P-PU *2

 - Burn arduino bootloader to chips.